ritika728/The_ultimate_tracker/README.md

 # The Ultimate Tracker
 ### The Ultimate tracker is used to track the natural disasters on a global scale.
 Users will get a map plotted with markers which specify the position of the disaster.
-Users are free to choose which natural disasters they wanna see.
-Also the users will be asked whether they want to get notified for the disasters and if yes they will be notified through email
+Users will have the option to choose the natural disasters they want to get the information for.
+Also the users will be asked whether they want to get notified for the disasters and they will be notified via email

 ## Prerequisites: